In Case You Missed It: Three Stories from the Week that Address Addiction in the United States

-It’s been quite a week: the government remains millimeters away from shutting down, President Trump has announced plans to pull out of Syria and Morrissey released three new tracks (okay…maybe the third one happened two weeks ago…moving on…).
+It’s been quite a week: the government remains millimeters away from shutting down, President Trump has announced plans to pull out of Syria.
 The never-ending news blitz combined with the madness of the last-minute holiday rush might have caused you to miss a few important stories that directly or indirectly deal with addiction in the United States.
 Fear not, news-fatigue sufferers, Recovery Unplugged has you covered.
 As part of our commitment to remaining part of your balanced media diet, we have included three concise and digestible synopses below for your information and consumption.

 Tech Leader Colin Kroll Dies of An Apparent Drug Overdose